 Book Discussion groups:

-The Afternoon Book Browsers will be held at Diane Varsek’s house at 12:30 pm on Thursday, September 25.
-We will be discussing the book Dandelion Wine by Ray Bradbury.
+The Afternoon Book Browsers will be held at Ann Lawrence’s house at 12:30 pm on Thursday, October 23.
+We will be discussing the book City of Scoundrels by Gary Krist.

 The group meets on the third Thursday of the month at 7PM.
-Ann Lawrence is the discussion leader and hostess for this book discussion on Sept 18.
-Please join us for an interesting dialogue about this fascinating time in our history.
-RSVP to Ann that you plan to attend.
+Charlotte Szromba is the discussion leader and hostess for this book discussion on Oct 16.
+Please join us for an interesting dialogue about this fascinating book.
+RSVP to Charlotte that you plan to attend.

 National Conference for College Women Student Leaders June 5-7, 2014

 2014 Naperville AAUW Sponsored Attendees Sarah Kott, North Central College student, and Kathleen Roe, Benedictine University student, were selected to attend the National Conference for College Women Leaders at the University of MD.
 The conference includes a series of leadership sessions and keynote speakers.
 In an evening ceremony, awards are presented to women of distinction and participants are able to talk with these women.
 Also, there are opportunities to chat with women who work on Capitol Hill.
 This is the third year the Naperville Area AAUW branch has sponsored two students.